100 things to do on the Sunshine Coast

 9. Hand-feed kangaroos, take a silly snap with a giraffe, ride a camel or go a morning walk with a tiger at Australia Zoo.

 10. Take advantage of the free admission and visit The Ginger Factory in Yandina.
 While you’re there, hop aboard ‘Moreton’ the ginger train for a tour of the gardens.

 14. Dodge laser beams in a game of Virtual Reality at Laserzone in Warana (just a 10-minute drive from Mooloolaba).

-15. Listen to some tunes while the kids check out the circus workshops and craft activities at the Caloundra Music Festival, on 30 September – 3 October 2016.
+15. Listen to some tunes while the kids check out the circus workshops and craft activities at the Caloundra Music Festival held every September.

 17. Grab a coffee from Salvage Design in Warana and browse their beautiful range of vintage, up-cycled and pre-loved furniture and home decor.

-18. Become a seal trainer for a day or come face-to-face with a shark at Sea Life Mooloolaba.
+18. Become a seal trainer for a day or come face-to-face with a shark at UnderWater World Aquarium in Mooloolaba.

-19. Enjoy the best in Australian country music at the Gympie Music Muster, on 24-27 August 2017.
+19. Enjoy the best in Australian country music at the Gympie Music Muster, held every August.

-20. Pick strawberries fresh from the fields in Palmview, and while you’re there try a scoop or two of the cafe’s homemade ice-cream.
+20. Pick strawberries fresh from the from the Palmview Strawberry Fields and while you’re there try a scoop or two of the cafe’s homemade ice-cream.